 In the spring, the Handbell Choir begins practice in Lent for the Easter season literature.
 In addition to supplementing both the Palm Sunday and Easter Sunday service music, the Handbell Choir annually rings a program on the second Sunday of Easter.
 When commitment and scheduling permit, the Handbell Choir rings a third program in the Pentecost season.
-This past year included a first-time-ever performance as part of the St. John’s Summer Concert series!

 The Holy Cross bells feature two-octaves of Schulmerich hand bells, and supplemental mallets.
 Upon occasion, tone chimes are borrowed and included in special repertoire.
 In addition to developing note-reading skills and tone clarity, the Handbell Choir enjoys developing a large variety of bell techniques.